 For Natural Sciences admissions, St Catharine's does not require STEP papers, nor do we currently ask for any additional qualifications or tests beyond the Admissions Assessments required by the University in general.
 Our selection of Natural Science students is based on school record, references and performance in the written assessments and at interview.
 We are particularly keen to attract students with a genuine passion for science, from all walks of life!

-In addition to the University guidelines (follow link above), we strongly recommend that biological candidates are taking A2 Level (or equivalent) Chemistry and Mathematics, as many of the first year courses will prove difficult without this background.
-We also very much favour three science/ maths A2 Levels rather than two plus another subject.
-Candidates with alternative subject combinations may find themselves at a competitive disadvantage during the admissions procedure.
+Regarding subjects taken at school, in addition to the University guidelines (follow this link), we strongly recommend that biological candidates are taking full A Level (or equivalent) Chemistry and Mathematics, as many of the first year courses will prove difficult without this background.
+We also very much favour three science/maths full A Levels rather than two plus another subject.
+IB applicants are encouraged to take three science/maths subjects, with at least two at Higher Level (you may not be able to take three at HL).
+Strong aptitude in Maths is advantageous when applying for science at Cambridge, so Further Maths is valued just as much as other science/maths subjects, and counts as a 'full' subject in its own right.
+Candidates with subject combinations which differ from those mentioned above, and on the university website, may find themselves at a competitive disadvantage during the admissions procedure.

 Further details of entry requirements are available on the University website.